popovic-lab/nb-control/README.md

 Current Anaconda builds use Python 3 by default and it is recommended to install the latest version.

-A virtual environment using Python 2.7 will be used (see sections below).
+A virtual environment using Python 2.7 will be used.

 ### Environment